xiej2520/prismatic_pink_theme/README.md

 <br>
 <p align="center">
 Color themes for VSCode's IDE and editor, using every color of the rainbow, and pink accents.
-Comes in a normal dark version and a <em>very</em> high contrast black background version.
+Comes in a normal dark version and a <em>very</em> high contrast, high saturation black background version.

 Forked from [Pink Candy by kuba_p](https://marketplace.visualstudio.com/items?itemName=kuba-p.theme-pink-candy).
 </p>